 Apple cider vinegar is a very versatile product to have at home.
 It can be used in your cooking and has potential health benefits.
-You can drink it (diluted!), use it as a salt alternative, a salad dressing, or a home cleaning spray!
+You can drink it (diluted!) as a salt alternative, salad dressing, or home cleaning spray!
 Making your own is easy.
 It is a very effective way to use apple cores and scraps.

-I enjoy making apple chutneys, jams, tarts and crumbles during apple season.
-However, I end up with unused parts of the apple - the peels and cores.
-They can be repurposed for this easy-to-make apple cider vinegar recipe.
+I enjoy making apple chutneys, jams, tarts, and crumbles during apple season.
+However, I end up with unused apple partsβthe peels and cores.
+These can be repurposed for this easy-to-make apple cider vinegar recipe.
 I'm a champion of reducing food waste, so this recipe is close to my heart.

-If you are an apple fan, I have a few apple recipes for you to try.
-A delicious topping for your porridge or breakfast cereal could be my crab apple butter.
+I have a few recipes for you if you are an Apple fan.
+My crab apple butter would be a delicious topping for your porridge or breakfast cereal.
 My spiced apple chutney goes well in a cheese sandwich.
 Or perhaps you want to say "I love you" to your sweetheart by making my edible apple roses.

 Ingredients and Equipment